nlpub/russe/2022/tox/index.md

 ## Evaluation

 As TST is quite a new and difficult task to evaluate, there are several works dedicated to the choice of metrics for this task.
-As in our competition we propose a new parallel corpora for detoxification tasks and now can refer to TST tasks like machine translation tasks, we want to use the best practices of machine translation competitions and hold two parts of submissions evaluation – automatic and human.
+As in our competition we propose a new parallel corpus for detoxification tasks and now can refer to TST tasks like machine translation tasks, we want to use the best practices of machine translation competitions and hold two parts of submissions evaluation – automatic and human.

 ### Automatic Evaluation